Lowberdale Farm Logo 2025

 Tilly first came to the farm in Summer 2023 for the Summer Shepherding School, initially she sat in tears in the car, too anxious to get out.
 After some time watching the other young people, with support from her Mum, she was able to join in.
 Tilly then came every week, building in confidence and independence – she returned again at Easter for lambing and again in the Summer that followed.

-Tilly now comes to the farm every Wednesday as part of a small group of neuro-diverse young people, where she confidently works with the cows and sheep and enjoys learning new skills, and also builds friendships which she continues to develop outside of the farm setting.
+Tilly then started coming to the farm every Wednesday as part of a small group of neuro-diverse young people, where she confidently worked with the cows and sheep and enjoyed learning new skills, and built friendships which she continued to develop outside of the farm setting.

-She appreciates that at the farm, she feels safe, valued and accepted for who she is.
-She enjoys feeling like she is contributing to the farm, as a valued member of a team member.
+She appreciated that at the farm, she felt safe, valued and accepted for who she is.
+She enjoyed feeling like she is contributing to the farm, as a valued member of a team member.

-Being physically active in the outdoors, helps Tilly to regulate her emotions and gives her a break from the thoughts consuming her mind.
-It has given Tilly the confidence to pursue her interests in working with animals in the future.
+Being physically active in the outdoors, helped Tilly to regulate her emotions and gives her a break from the thoughts consuming her mind.
+It has gave Tilly the confidence to pursue her interests in working with animals in the future.

 Lowberdale Farm is a care farming charity, based near Hartington in Derbyshire, which enables young people and children to engage in a farm environment.